SSSEAL-C/twitch-leak-bot-discord/README.md

 You need two or three values
  - A discord bot token
  - A twitch client ID [Register an app](https://dev.twitch.tv/console/apps/create)
- - A twitch client secret (only with Kraken)
+ - A twitch client secret (only with Helix)

 Set them in the `main.py` file

+### Create discord bot and get his token

+see https://www.startinop.com/gaming/discord-bot/ for detailled instructions (till step 4 included, when you invite the bot.)

+The bot needs rights to read messages and see messages history and that's all.

 ### Twitch Client App Registration Settings